• Level of education

 • New fuel materials for Generation III and IV reactors

-• Presentations of the main Generation IV reactor concepts
+• Presentations of the main concepts of Generation IV reactors

-• Consequences on the evolution of stresses on the fuel material
+• Impact on the evolution of stresses on the fuel material

-• Categories of materials, methods of manufacture and realization of objects
+• Categories of materials, methods of manufacture, and production of objects

-• Case studies associated with the synthesis and densification of fuel materials optimized in terms of composition and microstructure
+• Case studies related to the synthesis and densification of combustible materials optimized in terms of composition and microstructure

 Read more